deusExMac/WebScraper/README.md

      * EVAL: Truth value is the result of a logical expression referencing preconditions in ``rulePreconditions``.
 Any valid logical operator can be used in constructing logical expressions.
 E.g.   pc1 OR pc2 AND NOT pc3
    * ``rulePreconditionExpression`` string.
 Must represent a logical expression referencing preconditions by their name.
 Keeps the logical expression that must be evaluated when ``rulePreconditionType`` has value EVAL.

    * ``rulePreconditions`` list of json object literals representing one or more preconditions.
 Preconditons specify conditions the entire page must hold before applying the rule.
-If page preconditions do not hold, rule is not applied and an empty value for the rule is returned.
+Depending on the ``rulePreconditionType``,  if page preconditions hold (i.e. return True) rule is applied; if they do not hold (i.e. return False), rule is not applied and an empty value for the rule is returned.
 Preconditions are json object literals with the following fields:
        * ``ecName`` String.
-Name of preconditions.
+Name of precondition.
 Precondition names must be unique.
 Precondition names are not required except when preconditionss must be referenced in EVAL expressions.
+       * ``ecCSSSelector`` string.
+CSS expression.
+Specifies the element whose text that is to be checked.
+Currently page preconditions can only check the text of html elements.
+       * ``ecTextCondition`` steing.
+Regular expression.
+The regular expression the text of element specifid in ``ecCSSSelector`` must match.
+If matched, precondition returns True, if not precondition returns False.